A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Evasion Attacks

 \subsubsection{What the attacker can do}

-In evasion attacks, the attacker only can manipulate the test data, and more specifically malware examples, while obeying some constraints.
-One constrain is to preserve the malicious functionality of malware.
-Although the attacker can manipulate a malware example by inserting and deleting operators \cite{dang2017evading,anderson2017evading}, a simplifying assumption is to consider insertion only (e.g., flipping a feature value from `0' to `1' \cite{Biggio:Evasion,rndic_laskov,grosse2017adversarial,wang_2017,DBLP:journals/corr/RosenbergSRE17,Chen:2017:SES,al2018adversarial}.
+In evasion attack, the attacker only can manipulate malware examples in the test set using various kinds of manipulations, while obeying some constraints.
+One constraint is to preserve the malicious functionality of malware.
+A simplifying assumption is to consider insertion only (e.g., flipping a feature value from `0' to `1' \cite{Biggio:Evasion,rndic_laskov,grosse2017adversarial,wang_2017,DBLP:journals/corr/RosenbergSRE17,Chen:2017:SES,al2018adversarial,pierazzi2020intriguing}, while noting that attackers can manipulate a malware example by inserting and deleting operations \cite{dang2017evading,anderson2017evading}.
+Since a larger manipulation set gives the attacker more freedom, we permit the attacker to conduct both {\em feature addition} and {\em feature removal}.
 The other constraint is to maintain the relation between features.
-Using the ACIS'2019 malware classification challenge as an example, we note that $n$-gram (uni-gram, bi-gram, and tri-gram) features reflect sequences of Windows system API calls.
+Using the AICS'2019 malware classification challenge as an example, we note that $n$-gram (uni-gram, bi-gram, and tri-gram) features reflect sequences of Windows system API calls.
 This means that when the attacker inserts an API call into a malware example, several features related to this API call will need to be changed according to the definition of $n$-gram features.